LeetLLM

 1def create_causal_mask(seq_len: int) -> torch.Tensor: 2 """Lower-triangular mask: position i can attend to positions [0, i]."""
 3 return torch.tril(torch.ones(seq_len, seq_len)) 4 5# Result for seq_len=4: 6# [[1, 0, 0, 0], ← token 0 sees only itself 7# [1, 1, 0, 0], ← token 1 sees tokens 0, 1 8# [1, 1, 1, 0], ← token 2 sees tokens 0, 1, 2 9# [1, 1, 1, 1]] ← token 3 sees all tokens

-Use case: Autoregressive generation, where the model must predict the next token without seeing the future.
+Autoregressive generation (generating text one step at a time), where the model must predict the next token without seeing the future.

 text